dereuromark/cakephp-queue/docs/README.md

 Then you can kill them gracefully with `-15` (or forcefully with `-9`, not recommended).

+Locally, if you want to kill them all, usually `killapp -15 php` does the trick.
+Do not run this with production ones, though.

 ## Contributing
 I am looking forward to your contributions.